FabricMC/fabric-docs/develop/data-generation/advancements.md

 A **criterion** (plural: criteria) is something a player can do (or that can happen to a player) that may be counted towards an advancement.
 The game comes with many [criteria](https://minecraft.wiki/w/Advancement_definition#List_of_triggers), which can be found in the `net.minecraft.advancement.criterion` package.
 Generally, you'll only need a new criterion if you implement a custom mechanic into the game.

-**Conditions** are evalued by criteria %%TODO: fact check%%.
+**Conditions** are evaluated by criteria.
 A criterion is only counted if all the relevant conditions are met.
 Conditions are usually expressed with a predicate.

 A **predicate** is something that takes a value and returns a `boolean`.
 For example, a `Predicate<Item>` might return `true` if the item is a diamond, while a `Predicate<LivingEntity>` might return `true` if the entity is not hostile to villagers.